Unveiling the population of massive quenched galaxies at $z\ge2$ in the COLIBRE simulations - I. Galaxy demographics: The demographics of MQGs in COLIBRE

 Qualitatively, the simulation values in the top panel are consistent with the observational sample.
 The \citet{nanayakkara25} data show shorter formation timescales around $M_{\star}\approx10^{11}\rm\,M_{\odot}$, indicating later mass assembly and burstier SFHs than in {\sc COLIBRE}, a trend also seen across the full mass range in \citet{baker25b}.
 However, as discussed in Section \ref{ssec:res1-ages-discussion}, early-time SFHs are observationally uncertain because old stellar populations provide limited constraints.
 The same applies to the few longer timescales inferred from $z\approx3$ observations.
-Observed galaxies at the high-mass end ($M_{\star}\gtrsim10^{11.2}\,\rm M_{\odot}$) are not well matched by the simulation medians either.
+Observed galaxies at the high-mass end ($M_{\star}\gtrsim10^{11.2}\,\rm M_{\odot}$) are not well matched by the simulation medians either, although we require at least 5 galaxies per stellar mass bin to compute the medians, and thus galaxies of these masses may exist but with insufficient statistics.
 The \citet{carnall24} observations display a different behaviour compared to the other two studies.
 This is likely due to their distinct SFH parametrisation using a double power-law in {\sc BAGPIPES} \citep{carnall18} (parametric form as opposed to the non-parametric of the other two works, discussed in \S~\ref{ssec:res1-ages-discussion}), which tends to produce SFHs resembling a single burst with minimal star formation outside that period.